Banking in Australia: Medium banks

-Since 2000, there have been between 5 and 7 medium banks operating in Australia, defined as holding between 1% and 10% of resident assets.
-As of 2024, the 5 banks in this category have an aggregate market share of around 12%.
-Medium banks include most institutions commonly referred to as mid-tier or regional banks, including the Bendigo and Adelaide Bank and the Bank of Queensland (including its retail arms ME Bank and Virgin Money).
-Suncorp Bank (pre-acquisition) and Macquarie Bank are part of larger financial services groups, Suncorp Group and Macquarie Group, while other medium banks are subsidiaries of large foreign banks, such as ING Australia and HSBC Bank Australia.
+These medium banks include two regional banks, the Bendigo and Adelaide Bank and the Bank of Queensland (including its retail arms ME Bank and Virgin Money).
+Macquarie Bank is part of the larger financial services group, Macquarie Group, while two other medium banks are subsidiaries of large foreign banks, such as ING Australia and HSBC Bank Australia.

-Former medium banks include Bankwest, St George Bank, acquired by Commonwealth Bank and Westpac respectively in 2008 and Citibank Australia acquired by NAB in 2022.
+Former medium banks include Bankwest and St George Bank, acquired by the Commonwealth Bank and Westpac respectively in 2008, and Citibank Australia, acquired by NAB in 2022.
 Suncorp was also acquired in 2022 by ANZ.

 Mutual banking in Australia

-The Customer Owned Banking Association (formerly known as Abacus Australian Mutuals) is the industry body representing 53 credit unions, building societies and mutual banks that constitute the Australian mutual or cooperative banking sector.
-Mutual banks hold two-thirds of the 6% of assets held by small and very small banks.
+The Customer Owned Banking Association (formerly known as Abacus Australian Mutuals) is the industry body representing 48 credit unions, building societies and mutual banks that constitute the Australian mutual or cooperative banking sector.
+Due to a large number of mergers, the number of individual member-owned banking institutions in Australia has been decreasing since the beginning of the twenty-first century, from 185 institutions in 2004 to 54 in 2024.

-Collectively, Australian customer-owned banks service 4.6 million customers or 'members' (as they are mutual shareholders in the institutions), with total assets of over A$138 billion.
-The ten largest customer-owned banks in Australia are: